yana1205/ITBench/docs/leaderboard.md

   - Do not use a production cluster, because the benchmark process will create and delete resources dynamically.
   - Please refer to [prepare-kubeconfig-kind.md](https://github.com/itbench-hub/ITBench-Scenarios/blob/main/ciso/prepare-kubeconfig-kind.md)
 - **An agent to benchmark**
   - A base agent is available from IBM for immediate use.
-The base agent for the CISO use case can be found [here](https://github.com/itbench-hub/itbench-ciso-caa-agent), and one for SRE and FinOps use cases can be found [here].
+The base agent for the CISO use case can be found [here](https://github.com/itbench-hub/ITBench-CISO-CAA-Agent), and one for SRE and FinOps use cases can be found [here](https://github.com/itbench-hub/ITBench-SRE-Agent).
 This allows you to leverage your methodologies and make improvements without having to worry about interactions between the agent and leaderboard service.

 ### Setup